sketchplatform/sketchplatform.github.io/teachings.md

 For proper documentation always place <!DOCTYPE HTML> at the top of your document to declare that HTML will be used in your page and rendered through the browser.
 Also insert the meta content tag underneath <head>.
 The meta tag is important since the browser uses it to decode the specifics of the HTML document such as descriptions, metadata, etc.

 After you inserted the proper html documentation; the browser can understand and identify the content.
-Now copy & paste this <link> tag and place it underneath <head>.
+Now copy and paste this <link> tag and place it underneath <head>.
 This link will connect your HTML and CSS documents together.
 Once that’s done, create your new CSS file, name it “main.css”.<link rel ="stylesheet" type="text/css" href="main.css">

 By the way, I highly encourage that you download and install packages for your text editor.
 If you’re not using Atom go online or use google to setup “Colorpicker” since we will be using it in the following steps.